gohugoio/hugo/content/en/content-management/multilingual.md

 ## Menus

-Localization of menu entries depends on the how you define them:
+Localization of menu entries depends on how you define them:

 - When you define menu entries [automatically] using the section pages menu, you must use translation tables to localize each entry.
 - When you define menu entries [in front matter], they are already localized based on the front matter itself.
 If the front matter values are insufficient, use translation tables to localize each entry.